understructure/AWSBigDataSpecialtyExamPrep/Domain_1_-_Collection/README.md

-# Domain 2 - Storage
+# Domain 1 - Collection

 This represents the sequence of lectures and the links to my notes to the lectures in this repository: